 select id, int_array from (select id, int_array from complextypestbl) s;

-are already supported, ARRAYs
+Though STRUCTs are already supported, ARRAYs and

-nested within each other are not supported yet.
+STRUCTs nested within each other are not supported yet.
 Using them as

 non-relative table references is also not supported yet.